Rodrigo1771/test/scripts/data-aug/augment/README.md

 ### 1. Train the Word2Vec models

-Follow the instructions in `scripts/data-aug/train-word2vec/README.md`.
+Follow the instructions in this [README](../train-word2vec/README.md).
 The trained models should be saved in `scripts/data-aug/train-word2vec/out/{LANG}/` (with LANG being the language of the model).

 ### 2. Download the pre-trained FastText models